Eindhoven Strijp-S railway station

 Eindhoven Strijp-S is a railway station located in northwestern Eindhoven, Netherlands at the Strijp-S creative and residential district built on the former Philips factory complex.
 The station was opened on 23 September 1971 and is located on the Breda–Eindhoven railway.
 The station is operated by Nederlandse Spoorwegen.

 The station was known as Eindhoven Beukenlaan until 13 December 2015 when it was renamed Eindhoven Strijp-S. This is to reflect the redevelopment of the area around the station into a business park, called Strijp-S.

-Before 2018 the station will have lifts installed to make the platforms accessible for persons of reduced mobility, buggies etc.
+The station will undergo a major upgrade, set for completion by 2031, which will transform it into a fully accessible hub featuring three new elevators, a new ground-level passage connecting Strijp-S and Strijp-T, and an expanded bicycle parking facility.

 Train services

 The station is served by the following service(s):